BioTheWolff/Jobwave/docs/Architecture.md

 ### Recommendation system

-for seasonal workers:
+Seasonal workers get job offers recommended to them using a recommendation system.
+They can choose several job categories to influence the system.

+The recommendations should be based on:
-- identify key experiences of the worker
+- recency of the job offer
-- ask for which categories are preferred for the moment
+- relevant job categories found in the offer

-TODO
+- company rating
+- company subscription level

 ### Job offers and applications